 When you first get braces, it’s also common to feel some pain in your cheeks for about a week.
-Thankfully, adjustments shouldn’t exacerbate this kind of discomfort.
+Thankfully, adjustments shouldn’t make this kind of discomfort worse.

 Why do Braces Hurt?

 To realign your smile, braces put stress on your teeth.
 This pressure often makes your teeth and gums sensitive.
 For a short period after their initial placement, you might also feel some pain in your cheeks.
-Modern braces are designed to ease the pain as much as possible, but they still rub against your cheeks, causing soreness or even small cuts.
+Most types of braces are designed to ease the pain as much as possible, but they can still rub against your cheeks, causing soreness or even small cuts.

 Why do Rubber Bands on Braces Hurt So Much?

 Orthodontists often add rubber bands to braces to apply additional pressure to your teeth.
-Just like with the wires connecting your braces, this pressure leads can be painful.
+Just like with the wires connecting your braces, this pressure can be painful.
 Like with any change, it’s only painful in the very beginning.
-After a few days, your body gets used to the extra pressure and the pain melts away.
+After a few days, your mouth adjusts to the extra pressure and the pain goes away.

-If your braces are bugging you, there are a number of simple tricks to ease the pain.
+If your braces are bugging you, there are a number of simple tricks you can try to give yourself some relief.

-- Be gentle with your teeth.
-Soft foods like mashed potatoes, noodles, and soup let you get the nourishment you need without putting any additional pressure on your teeth.
+Soft foods like mashed potatoes, noodles, and soup provide the nourishment you need without putting any additional pressure on your teeth.
 Even better, treat yourself to a bowl of ice cream!
-Although some people are extra sensitive to temperature as well as pressure, the cold can help reduce inflammation.
+If you’re not sensitive to temperature, the cold can help reduce inflammation.

-- Over the counter pain medications like Advil can provide lasting relief for all kinds of braces pain.
-Oral anesthetics like Orajel are another option.
-Simply apply the aesthetic to your teeth and gums with your finger or a cotton swab.
+Over-the-counter pain medications like Advil can provide lasting relief for all kinds of braces pain.
+Oral anesthetics like Orajel are another great option.
+Simply apply the gel to your teeth and gums with your finger or a cotton swab.

-- If your braces irritate your cheeks, orthodontic wax might be the solution you need.
-The soft barrier between your braces and the rest of your mouth is a great way to prevent cuts or irritation.
-Just be sure to remove the wax to eat or brush your teeth, then reapply when you’ve finished.
-And while you shouldn’t try to swallow the wax, it is non-toxic.
+If your brackets and wires irritate your cheeks, orthodontic wax might be the solution you need.
+The soft barrier between your braces and the rest of your mouth is a great way to prevent cuts and irritation.
+Just be sure to remove the wax before you eat or brush your teeth, then reapply when you’ve finished.
+And while you should avoid swallowing the wax, it is non-toxic.

 Having braces can be a pain, both literally and figuratively.
-However, most people only notice mild discomfort for a few days after adjustments.
+Fortunately, most people only notice mild discomfort for a few days after they get their braces tightened.
 Going easy on your teeth with soft foods like mashed potatoes and ice cream goes a long way to counter the pain.
 And medications like Advil and Orajel are there to help if you need them.